aestasit/devops-masterclass-provisioning/README.md

 ## Provisioning

-Provisioning of the central server has been implemented with Ansible and Puppet.
+Provisioning of the central server has been implemented with Ansible (WIP) and Puppet.
 Both tools produce equivalent setup featuring the following components:

 - ELK
 - Rancher